 Because the symptoms of mesothelioma match those of other diseases, mesothelioma can be difficult to diagnose and locate.
 The tumors may show up in any part of thin layer that surrounds the organs.
 They can even be found between organs.
 For this reason, it is important to use advanced imaging technology to assist with proper diagnosis.

-A cancer doctor is going to begin any patient examination with a thorough review of the patient’s medical history.
-As the diagnosis process progresses, there may be several tools used simultaneously to get the most accurate results.
-Along with blood tests and others, a medical professional may use one or more of several body scans to detect any abnormalities.
+A cancer doctor begins a patient examination with a thorough review of the patient’s medical history.
+As the diagnosis process continues, there may be several tools used simultaneously to get the most accurate results.
+Along with blood tests and other examinations, a medical professional may use one or more noninvasive body scans to detect any abnormalities.

-The X-ray machine and the film travel around the body on one axis and take a large number of images.
-The images can then be collated and combined to give doctors an excellent idea of what different tissues are found in the area(s) of concern.
-The data can even be manipulated to show different slices of the tissue and can be rendered into three-dimensional representations.
-Though an incredibly valuable tool for the medical industry, a CAT scan is still only able to present its data in various shades of light and dark.
+The X-ray machine and the film rotate around the body on one axis and take a large number of images.
+Scanning takes 30 minutes to an hour.
+The images are then collated and combined to give doctors an idea of which kinds of tissues are present in the areas of concern.
+The data can even be manipulated to show different slices of the tissue and rendered into 3-D representations.
+Although it's an incredibly valuable tool for the medical industry, a CT scan only represents data in shades of black and white.

-Magnetic resonance imaging scans use electromagnetic radiation to develop images of the body.
-Hydrogen atoms in the body respond to the magnetic signals by putting out a very weak radiowave, which a computer can analyze.
-With a few exceptions, MRI scans are not harmful to the human body, while excessive exposure to x-rays can be.
+Magnetic resonance imaging (MRI) scans use electromagnetic radiation to develop images of the body.
+Hydrogen atoms in the body respond to the magnetic signals by putting out a very weak radio wave, which a computer can analyze.
+With a few exceptions, MRI scans are not harmful to the human body, while excessive exposure to X-rays can be.